Final week to sign up for May coverage - View Plans

 Gross Misconduct Does Not Qualify You For COBRA

-In the event that your termination reason was due to gross misconduct, the employer does not have to offer insurance continuation.
+If your termination reason was due to gross misconduct, the employer does not have to offer insurance continuation.

 Are You Eligible For COBRA?